 Here at Arizona Autism United, we have worked hard to create a clear path for employees to become a BCBA, transitioning smoothly from direct care to supervisory roles, to make sure you meet the requirements and experience a wide range of innovative programs and best practices.
 We make sure our trainees get to work with multiple BCBA supervisors to develop a broad skill set with knowledge gained from people with different backgrounds and perspectives.
 In addition to the task list, we have a comprehensive list of fieldwork targets to make sure trainees learn how to do critical techniques fluently, such as conducting a functional behavior assessment (FBA), writing treatment programs, and customizing individualized learning activities.
 Our goal is to develop great clinicians, and not just someone who can pass an exam!
 If you are interested in pursuing this opportunity, contact us or fill out an application for the position of ABA Behavior Technician.
 If you already have experience in the technician role, contact us to learn about job opportunities with BCBA supervision in the Assistant Clinical Specialist role.

 Once you’ve completed your degree with ABA coursework and have finished your supervision hours, you can apply for the BCBA exam.
-It consists of 150 multiple choice questions, based on the Fourth Edition Task List.
-If you’ve completed a strong program and worked with a great supervisor, you should be in good shape to pass, but do not underestimate the importance of studying!
+It consists of multiple choice questions, based on the Fifth Edition Task List.
+If you’ve completed a strong graduate program and worked with a great supervisor, you should be in good shape to pass, but do not underestimate the importance of studying!
 Those who go in unprepared often fail.
 You can retake it, but only a certain number of times and not right away.
 There are some great study guides and software programs out there to help you prepare, so do your homework and start studying at least two months in advance.
 There’s a lot to remember!

 Check out the Arizona Association for Behavior Analysis (AzABA) to connect with colleagues and get updated information.
 You should also explore the Association for Behavior Analysis International (ABAI), which holds the largest annual ABA conference.
 Finally, the Association for Professional Behavior Analysts (APBA) is a great resource for public policy and professional practice information.

-And of course, we invite you to contact AZA United anytime – we’re always hiring more BCBAs!
+And of course, we invite you to contact AZA United anytime – we’re always hiring more BCBAs :-)

 Stephanie Gates, BCBA, is a Senior Clinical Supervisor for AZA United.
 She oversees the organization's BCBA mentoring and supervision program.